Stephan-js/backend-project-46/README.md

 ### JSON Format

-To use the utility in JSON format, you can run:
+To get the output in JSON format, use:

 ```bash
 gendiff --format json file0.json file1.json